 “Interesting pictures Sir, but the rem…..”

-The only thing I could think of though was that all this was a ploy to avoid that answer to my burning question.
+The only thing I could think of though was that all this was a ploy to avoid the answer to my burning question.
 The boy inside me was raging.
 I would not pass on the chance of a lifetime for a real answer on what a snake charmer does when bitten by his own snake, not even a dancing cobra within striking distance was gonna stop me.

 “Yes, really nice..ehh….what do we do if the snake bites?”
 I asked still with basket in hand.

 Slowly the snake charmer ran out of breath and put down his flute like instrument.
-The cobra relaxed and fell back in its basket which was then taken from my hands.
+The cobra relaxed and fell back into its basket which was then taken from my hands.
 The snake on my neck was next to go back in its box.

 With the threat of venom gone I turned my gaze back to the snake charmer’s eyes.
 He smiled and knew that my question was coming again.